 “Yeah, an’ it looks like he’s gonna fire an arrow right into that one chick’s head.
 What’s up with that?”

 “And he isn’t even wearing a diaper!
 Those people are really taking a chance letting him fly around with a gut full of gas like that.”

 Reading each other’s minds, the boys looked at one another with broad grins and cried “SPLAT!!” in unison.

 Their boisterous and uncontrollable laughter was met with the usual “knock it off, or I’ll kill you” look from Mr. Lindbourg.

 “Um, what’s this picture called, I wonder.”
 Sebastian commented through muffled laughter.

 “François read the caption beneath the artwork.
 “It says…La Primavera…”

 “Hmmm,” Sebastian assumed a contemplative posture.
-“Like the pasta dish Mom makes once in awhile?
+“Like the pasta dish Mom makes once in a while?
 No wonder everybody’s bloated!”

 Sebastian’s revelation, of course, incited another round of raucous laughter.
-This time, it was Mrs. Limborg who turned around to glare at her sons, as Pendragon struggled to escape her arms and head toward the boys and their laughter.*
+This time, it was Mrs. Limbourg who turned around to glare at her sons, as Pendragon struggled to escape her arms and head toward the boys and their laughter.

 “Hey, look at the guy on the left.”
 François still giggled.
 “Why’s he pointing at that piece of fruit?
 Nobody’s even paying attention to the dude.”